sangria-graphql/sangria-graphql.github.io/learn.md

 }
 ```

-If you don't want to define an implicit instance, you can also provide it directly to fetcher like this:
+If you don't want to define an implicit instance, you can also provide it directly to the fetcher like this:

 ```scala
 Fetcher((ctx: MyCtx, ids: Seq[String]) ⇒ ctx.loadProductsById(ids))(HasId(_.id))